bearlytools/claw/README.md

 	* Proto3 - have zero values only except for Message types
 * Allocations - proto has to allocate more often, which eventually bogs down GC languages

-You might say, why not use buf.io tooling for your protoc problems.
-I think buf is great, but using it in any substantial way requires me to pay.
+You might say, why not use `buf.io` tooling for your protoc problems.
+I think `buf` is great, but using it in any substantial way requires me to pay.
 At this fundamental level, I just don't want to pay and I don't want to figure out how to get my company to pay (it is really easier to roll my own).
-You can hack on buf's tools to let you get around the pay model, but I feel *icky* about that.
-But if you need rock solid support for every language and based on an IDL that has been around for years + can figure out how to get your company to pay for it, buf is the way to go.
+You can hack on `buf`'s tools to let you get around the pay model, but I feel *icky* about that.
+But if you need rock solid support for every language and based on an IDL that has been around for years + can figure out how to get your company to pay for it, `buf` is the way to go.

 Also, I wanted zero allocations for reads and proto isn't going to provide me that (though Google's internal versions are much better in this regards).